jlawtonSFX/o11yseramp/README.md

 Shadow at least 3 IMM focused customer meetings

+Complete the Observability for Modern Apps Workshop (Get Data In, Dashboards, and Detectors Modules): https://signalfx.github.io/observability-workshop/latest/

 Certify with your mentor and manager on the architecture portion of the POV

 # Week 3 - Application Performance Monitoring